 Before posting your first blog post, make sure to have a few social media accounts setup.
-This is so important to becoming successful in travel blogging, and should be one of the first things when you start a travel blog.
-Posting regularly, engaging with your followers and creating engaging posts/pictures will set you apart from your competitors.
+This is so important to becoming successful in travel blogging, and should be one of the first things you do when you start a travel blog.
+Posting regularly, engaging with your followers and creating posts/pictures that will set you apart from your competitors.

-We suggest you sign up for the following sites:
+We also suggest you sign up for the following sites:

 - Youtube (If you frequently post videos)

 Tip: Make sure to keep your usernames the same on all platforms if you can, so people don’t get confused.

 9. Create An ‘About’ Page